 3. Thomas Cooke – 301.73gbp @ 397.70

 A bit of a mixed bag and the airport in Budapest coming out tops.
-As you’d expect i.e host country has better buyback rate.
+As you’d expect i.e host country has better buy back currency rate.

 Instead of all this running around, jetting about and potentially getting fleeced…there is a better way.
 There’s a little site on the web called compareholidaymoney.com

 It’s very simple to execute, so here’s the how.

 2. Click on the ‘Sell Currency’ tab in the header

 3. Scroll down the page until you find your desired currency and click on its associated green ‘Compare Deals’ button